gold-amaechi/customer-churn-data-pipeline/README.md

 1. Clone this repository to your local environment.

-2. Obtain the telco customer churn dataset from kaggle, save as CSV file instead of xlsx (this makes life easier when creating your S3 data source).
+2. Obtain the telco customer churn dataset from kaggle, save as csv file instead of xlsx (this makes life easier when creating your S3 data source).

 3. Create an AWS account.